lorossi/corgos-telegram-bot/README.md

 1. Rename the file *settings.JSON.example* into *settings.JSON*
 2. Register to Reddit API
 3. Create a Telegram bot using `@BotFather` on Telegram and set the command list as it's provided in the `commandlist.md` file
-4. Create your own Golden Corgo image (yeah, I'm not going to provide it.
-That's top secret!)
+4. Create your own Golden Corgo image *(yeah, I'm not going to provide it.
+That's top secret!)*
-5. Start the docker container with `docker-compose up -d --build`
+5. Start the docker container with `docker compose up -d --build`

 There you go!
 Your very own corgi-spamming-machine is up and running!